-- Please note that if you select to pair with an individual taking this course at the undergraduate level (i.e., 428), the presentation of the selected strategy and the project's outcomes will ALSO be completed collaboratively. - 1.
-Be prepared to present a 5-minute oral summary of your written paper. - 2.
+- 1. Be prepared to present a 5-minute oral summary of your written paper. - 2.
 Prepare a 5-7 slide Powerpoint for your presentation please provide a hard copy for the instructor. - 3.
-Prepare materials to use in your presentation, preferably a handout describing your strategy with any additional materials or examples. - 4.
-Hand in 1 copy of your presentation and materials to the instructor.
+Prepare materials to use in your presentation - 4.
+Provide a brief handout for each audience member highlighting the strategy itself